Ramón de Esparza

 Ramón de Esparza (fl.
-1390) was a Basque nobleman, Knight and Lord of the palace Esparza.
+1390) was a Basque nobleman, knight and lord of the palace Esparza.

-Biography

 Ramón was born in Navarra, the son of Rodrigo de Esparza, belonging to the Basque nobility.
-He and his father had been vassals of Charles III of Navarre, and both attended the coronation of the King, occurred on February 13, 1390, in the Cathedral of Santa María.
+He and his father were vassals of Charles III of Navarre, and both attended his coronation on February 13, 1390, in the Cathedral of Santa María.

-Ramón de Esparza had an active participation during the Hundred Years' War, serving as Captain of the Garrison of Charles III in Cherbourg, Lower Normandy.
-In 1378, Esparza sent an emissary to England, to request help against the French army of Charles V of France.
+Esparza served in the Hundred Years' War as Captain of the Garrison of Charles III in Cherbourg, Lower Normandy.
+In 1378, he sent an emissary to England to request help against the army of Charles V of France.